kalmanaron/sat-solver-graph-isomorphism/README.md

 $(((u,v) \in E_1 \space \land \space (i,j) \not\in E_2) \lor ((u,v) \not\in E_1 \space \land \space (i,j) \in E_2) \implies (\neg x_{u,i} \lor \neg x_{v,i}))$

 # User documentation
-## Dependecies
+## Dependencies
 ### Glucose SAT solver
-The program requires the Glucose SAT solver to be installed and compiled in a directory namde "glucose" next to the main program directory.
+The program requires the Glucose SAT solver to be installed and compiled in a directory named "glucose" next to the main program directory.
 It relies on the version 4.2.1 accessible at: https://github.com/audemard/glucose/
 (the path to the glucose executable can be easily changed modifying a single variable at the beginning of the program.py)
 ### Python 3.12
 The program requires Python 3.12 or higher to run.
 ## Running the code
 ### Execution
-To run the program, naviage the the folder called "sat-solver-graph-isomorphism" and run the following command:
+To run the program, navigate the the folder called "sat-solver-graph-isomorphism" and run the following command:
 ```
 python program.py <path_to_graph1> <path_to_graph2> <options>
 ```